dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.7.3 =
+- Fix: The `wallets_api_balance` filter now counts unconfirmed and pending withdrawals towards a user's current balance.
+- Change: Argument "confirmed" of the `wallets_api_balance` filter is removed.
+The filter always returns confirmed balances.
+- Change: When first activating the plugin, the built-in Bitcoin node adapter is disabled by default.
+- Fix: The `[wallets_rates]` shortcode no longer displays identity rates of the form XYZ = 1 XYZ.
+- Improve: Better application of a fix for themes that improperly use the Select2 library.

 = 3.7.2 =
 - Add: New option in cron settings, allows cron to only run if `HTTP_REFERER` is not set (i.e. if triggered from curl via a system cron).
 This can help with frontend performance.